bitrix24/b24restdocs/api-reference/landing/block/methods/landing-block-change-anchor.md

-# Change the anchor symbol code landing.block.changeAnchor
+# Change the anchor character code landing.block.changeAnchor

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 - parameter types are not specified
-- parameter requirements are not indicated
+- parameter requirements are not specified
 - examples are missing
-- success response is absent
+- success response is missing
-- error response is absent
+- error response is missing

 {% endnote %}